ntop/PF_RING/userland/wireshark/extcap/README.md

 ```

 and copy the module to the extcap path when Wireshark will look for extcap plugins,
-in this example under /usr/lib/x86_64-linux-gnu/wireshark/extcap/
+in this example under /usr/lib/x86_64-linux-gnu/wireshark/extcap/ (if you install
+from sources it will probably be /usr/local/lib/wireshark/extcap/)

 ```
 cp ntopdump /usr/lib/x86_64-linux-gnu/wireshark/extcap/